The Entry into Jerusalem

 What did the crowd shout, and what did it mean?

 "Hosanna to the Son of David!
 Blessed is he who comes in the name of the Lord!
-Hosanna in the highest heaven!"
+Hosanna in the highest!"
 (Matthew 21:9) — "Hosanna" was a plea for salvation, and "Son of David" was a direct, public acknowledgment of Jesus as the promised Messiah.

 What did people do with their cloaks and branches?

-"A very large crowd spread their cloaks on the road, while others cut branches from the trees and spread them on the road" (Matthew 21:8) — a customary gesture of honor reserved for royalty and victorious figures entering a city.
+"Most of the crowd spread their garments on the road, and others cut branches from the trees and spread them on the road" (Matthew 21:8) — a customary gesture of honor reserved for royalty and victorious figures entering a city.

 Why does this moment feel so different from what follows days later?